Bomb destroys Kenya police car in refugee camp

 Two refugees from the camp were arrested in connection with the attack, police spokesman Eric Kiraithe said in a statement.

-Kenya has been plagued by a wave of attacks since it sent hundreds of soldiers into neighbouring Somalia last month to crush the al Qaeda-linked al Shabaab militant group.
+Kenya has been plagued by a wave of attacks since it sent hundreds of soldiers into neighboring Somalia last month to crush the al Qaeda-linked al Shabaab militant group.

 "The police car was at the front of the convoy.
 As we drove out of Hagadera we saw an explosion at the rear end of the landcruiser," said the driver who declined to be named.